USA Customs Clearance Logo White

 8. Ironman: One of the largest gym and sporting equipment manufacturers in China.
 Produces treadmills, exercise bikes, rowing machines, weight benches, steppers and more

-9. Yanre: One of the leading fitness equipment manufacturers in china, Yanre has recently made big investments in research and development
+9. Yanre: One of the leading fitness equipment manufacturers in China, Yanre has recently made big investments in research and development

 10. Kangliyuan: Manufactures more than 1 million sets of fitness equipment each year

 Another way you can source quality fitness equipment is at trade shows.
-Attending a trade show for the health and fitness industry can help you get the inside scoop on the latest in quality fitness equipment.
-Trade shows for importers of fitness equipment include:
+Attending a trade show for the health and fitness industry can help you get the inside scoop on the latest in quality equipment.
+This may also help you establish a direct relationship with manufacturers.

 • China Sport Show Shanghai